qadenz/qadenz.github.io/pages/docs.md

 By combining individual Locators onto a `LocatorGroup` instance, testers are able to identify and refer to collections of elements as the UI Components they represent.

+## Page Objects

+With Qadenz placing focus on the `Locator` component, this leaves the design of any Page Object implementation is left as open ended as possible.
+This is done to allow any given team to design and implement an UI Model layer that fits their needs and the modeling needs of their UI under test.

+Qadenz does not force a particular means of initializing Page Objects like the `PageFactory`.
+In fact, unless a more sophisticated implementation is needed by a team, Locator-based UI Models can be initialized by simply calling a constructor.

+### UI Models as Locator Maps

+A team could choose simply to create Page classes that only declare and return `Locator` instances, then instantiate and call the Commands classes directly within their tests.
+The resulting tests would be slightly more verbose, but completely self-contained, requiring no stepping through code calls to follow the logic path.
+This does not allow for much abstraction of common test steps, but for simple and small test projects, it enables quick development.

+### UI Models with Simple or Complex Actions

+Alternately, a team could choose to create Page classes that both store `Locators` as well as instances of Commands classes, then expose individual methods that perform singular actions against mapped elements.
+The Page classes would be instantiated somewhere accessible to the test, and the resulting code calls in the test would be clean and concise.
+With descriptive method names on the Page classes, minimal stepping through code would be required in order to infer the logic path.

+Should the tests be more complex, or the UI workflows containing repetitive tasks, a team could build upon the above design and add more complex procedure methods that call multiple individual actions.
+This lessens the code required directly in a test, but with descriptive method names the resulting code calls would remain clean and concise.
+More reusable code is created, but would require a moderate amount of stepping through code calls in order to follow the details of the logic path.

+A secondary benefit of this and similar designs is the logger injection for the Commands classes. `WebCommander` and `WebInspector` both use overloaded constructors to allow users to choose either a default logger or custom logger.
+A default logger will result in logging and reporting output that shows events originating from the Commands classes.
+Using a custom logger, teams can pass the `.class` value of the Page class to the `WebCommander` and `WebInspector` instances that reside on the Page class.
+This results in logging and reporting output that shows events orginating from the Page classes, adding better clarity to the reporting output.
+This is explained in more detail in the [Commands]() section.

+Finally, if the Page classes are becoming too cumbersome due to a complex UI, the Locators could be separated into a Map class, allowing for some division in the UI Modeling components.
+A test would call a Page class in order to perform actions against elements, and the Page class would call the Map class in order to retrieve the element mappings.

+# Commands